-Boosting your intake doesn't have to be boring.
-With the right tweaks, as a Certified Nutrition Coach, I believe that you can enjoy all your favorite flavors and still fuel your goals.
+Trying to amp up your protein intake but can't stand gagging down protein powder and water (ugh, ew).
+Increasing your intake doesn't have to be boring.
+With the right tweaks, I believe that you can enjoy all your favorite flavors and still fuel your goals, as proven with this funky monkey smoothie.

-Why You'll Love This Recipe
+💭Why You'll Love This Recipe

 Best flavor: All the classic flavors of chocolate and peanut butter wrapped into a deliciously creamy smoothie.

-High protein: With 22 grams of protein it's a smoothie that helps you gain energy.
+High protein: With 22 grams of protein, it's a smoothie that helps you gain energy.

 Expert Tips

 Frozen bananas are what's used to thicken up smoothies.
-If using fresh, you'll need to add some extra ice cubes and the texture will be a bit chunkier versus thick.
+If using fresh, you'll need to add some extra ice cubes, and the texture will be a bit chunkier versus thick.

 Yes!
 With the ingredients for the protein balls, you'll have extra if you only make two small smoothies.
 Double the smoothie batch to make 4 mini servings or two super large.